coderefinery/installation/index.md

 # CodeRefinery workshop software installation instructions

-This page contains installation instructions for Linux, Mac OS X, and Windows.
+This page contains installation instructions for Linux, macOS, and Windows.
 Please follow the instructions for your operating system.

 - [Bash](/installation/bash/)